Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 JDRF UK cannot endorse the use of DIY tech systems as these products are not regulated and the use of them may carry risks.
 The organisation, however, respects the rights of people with type 1 diabetes to choose treatments that best fit their needs and how they manage the condition, including the use of DIY technology.

 There have been peer-reviewed presentations and publications on the results of DIY systems that have shown clinical benefit.
-Additionally, many people using DIY systems have reported benefits in clinically defined outcome measurement of their HbA1c levels, as well as reduction in hypoglycemia and improvements in quality of life.
+Additionally, many people using DIY systems have reported benefits in clinically defined outcome measurement of their HbA1c levels, as well as reduction in hypoglycaemia and improvements in quality of life.

 Estimates suggest more than 100 people in the UK are currently using DIY systems to help manage their type 1 diabetes, but there are no definitive records.